 The School of Arts and Humanities helps to provide the liberal arts core as well as majors and minors.
-Academic programs prepare students for professions in areas such as psychology, social work, family and consumer sciences, fashion and interiors, child and family studies, broadcasting, public relations, writing, art, music, theatre, kinesiology, exercise science, and history.
+Academic programs prepare students for professions in areas such as psychology, social work, family and consumer sciences, interiors, child and family studies, broadcasting, public relations, writing, art, music, theatre, kinesiology, exercise science, philosophy, criminal justice, journalism, English, Spanish, and history.